 Adds to the fun

-There are electronic scoreboards that have video-capable LED screens which organizations use to encourage fan participation.
+There are digital sports scoreboards that have video-capable LED screens which organizations use to encourage fan participation.
 They also provide light moments as the screen can show all the craziness that go with the game.
 You’ll know when the camera is on you – it’s right up there on the LED screen!

 The use of electronic scoreboards obviously isn’t something new.
 In fact, almost every local stadium or arena now has its own.
 Please check our website if you want to know more about digital scoreboards.